List of content you will read in this article:

 This action will open the nano editor for your particular text file.

-- With the arrow keys, move your cursor to the Starting of the text, then press Ctrl-A to set the starting marker.
+- With the arrow keys, move your cursor to the start of the text, then press Ctrl-A to set the starting marker.
 The "Mark Set" indicator will appear on your file after clicking this key combination.